dipscope/TypeManager.TS/README.md

 ### Circular object references

 We have a great support for circular references with different behaviour when they are detected.
-Read [configuring object serialization](#configuring-object-serialization) section for more info.
+Read [configuring reference handler](#configuring-reference-handler) section for more info.

 ### Integration with Angular